astridx/meinblog/content/posts/joomla/16joomla-veröeffentlichen-und-erstecken.en.md

  	<input type="hidden" name="task" value="">
  	<?php echo HTMLHelper::_('form.token'); ?>
  </form>
 ```

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ tmpl/foos/default.php](https://github.com/astridx/boilerplate/compare/t12...t13#diff-3186af99ea4e3321b497b86fcd1cd757)

-Finally, we include the fields in the overview.
+Finally, we add to the overview list in the backend.
+We create a column for displaying the publication status.

 > Are you wondering about the the tags `<td>` and `<th>`.
 This seems to be a mistake at first sight.
 But it is correct.
 You can find more information in this [Github-Issue](https://github.com/joomla/joomla-cms/pull/24546).